 (2) Definition.
-A reasonable time is considered to be 90 calendar days unless otherwise established in the interagency agreement.
+A reasonable time is considered to be 90 calendar days unless otherwise established in the interagency agreement or other policy.
 Contracting activities must examine with particular care if the 90 calendar day acquisition lead time can be achieved by:

-(i) using an existing contract or task/delivery order which can be awarded or modified expeditiously to meet the customer/funding agency's requirement; and
+(i) using an existing contract or task/delivery order which can be awarded or modified expeditiously to meet the requesting agency's requirement; and

-(ii) validating that the customer-specific fiscal policy attached to the funds (e.g., DoD 7000.14-R Financial Management Regulation Volume 11A Chapter 18) does not have any applicable restrictions which would prevent the use of 90 calendar days as a "reasonable time".
+(ii) validating that the requesting agency-specific fiscal policy attached to the funds (e.g., DoD 7000.14-R Financial Management Regulation Volume 11A Chapter 18) does not have any applicable restrictions which would prevent the use of 90 calendar days as a "reasonable time".

 (3) Criteria for establishing "reasonable time".
-For IAs in which the contracting activity has determined the "reasonable time" to be in excess of 90 calendar days, the contracting officers must:
+For interagency acquisitions in which the contracting activity has determined the "reasonable time" to be in excess of 90 calendar days, the contracting officers must:

-(i) ensure that the "reasonable time" is mutually agreed upon and documented between the customer/funding agency and the GSA contracting activity at the time funds' are accepted (e.g., in the case of a DoD customer, signing DD Form 448-2, "Acceptance of MIPR"; for RWAs, date specified on GSA Form 2957, box 30B);
+(i) ensure that the "reasonable time" is mutually agreed upon and documented between the requesting agency and the GSA contracting activity at the time funds' are accepted (e.g. date specified on GSA Form 2957);

-(ii) ensure that the customer-specific fiscal policy restrictions are adhered to (e.g., DoD 7000.14-R Financial Management Regulation Volume 11A Chapter 18); and
+(ii) ensure that the requesting agency-specific fiscal policy restrictions are adhered to (e.g., DoD 7000.14-R Financial Management Regulation Volume 11A Chapter 18); and